mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ### Introduction to the MongoDB Aggregation Framework

 Hi, I'm Nathan.

-Welcome to M121, the MongoDB Aggregation Framework.
+Welcome to *M121-the MongoDB Aggregation Framework*.
 I'll be one of your instructors for this course.

-Throughout this course, we're going to discuss the aggregation framework, a key feature of MongoDB.

-You'll learn about expressive filtering, powerful data transformation, statistical utilities and data analysis, and how to do much more work with a single operation.
+Throughout this course, we're going to discuss the *aggregation framework, a key feature of MongoDB*.
+You'll learn about *expressive filtering, powerful data transformation, statistical utilities and data analysis*, and how to do much more work with a single operation.

 This course is seven chapters long.